katawiecz/temperious-manager/README.md

 🪄 License

-This project is intended for personal and educational use.
+This project is licensed under the MIT License — simple, open, and community-friendly.
-You may explore, fork, and experiment — but please do not redistribute or use it commercially without permission.

-"Made with logic, frost, and curiosity." ❄️
+You are free to use, modify, and share this code, provided that you keep the original copyright notice.

+For more details, see the full license documents in the LICENSE/
+ folder:

+LICENSE.md
+ — full MIT license text

+NOTICE.md
+ — third-party acknowledgements

+CREDITS.md
+ — design and development credits

+“Code is colder when shared with warmth.” ❄️
+© 2025 Kasia Wieczorek